AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation

-where $\tilde{k}_0$ is the pre-exponential rate constant.
-Since $Q$ and $\{\sigma, w_{\mathrm{GB}}, M_0\}$ are user-specified inputs to AutoMOOSE, the activation energy recovered by fitting Eq.~\eqref{eq:arrhenius} to the simulated temperature sweep must match the input value --- providing a closed-loop consistency check of the full pipeline that is described in Section~\ref{sec:arrhenius} after the agents are introduced in Sections~\ref{sec:overview}--\ref{sec:reviewer}.
+so the activation energy governing the microscopic mobility in Eq.~\eqref{eq:mob_arrhenius} reappears as the slope of a macroscopic Arrhenius plot.
+Since $Q$ is a user-specified input, the value recovered by fitting Eq.~\eqref{eq:arrhenius} to a simulated temperature sweep must match it --- the closed-loop consistency check anticipated above, exercised in Section~\ref{sec:arrhenius}.